Aconcagua Expedition Summit via 360 with Grajales Expeditions 2022.

 Portezuelo del Viento in Las Cuevas has become my second home.
 I love this charming hostel located at an altitude of 3200 meters.
 Pablo, Magali, Emiliano, and Paula are like family.

-As part of the pre-acclimatisation process, Derek and I climbed Santa Elena at 4500 metres.
+As part of the pre-acclimatisation process, I climbed Santa Elena at 4500 metres.

-We also spent time going up and down a nice 10km training hill near Christo Redentor on the border with Chile.
+Going up and down a nice 10km training hill near Christo Redentor on the border with Chile is my favourite place to train and settle into high altitude.

 360 EXPEDITION WITH GRAJALES

-On December 11, 2022, Derek and I joined the group that started the trek at Vacas Gate, at approximately 2800 meters altitude.
+On December 11, 2022, I joined the group that started the trek at Vacas Gate, at approximately 2800 meters altitude.
 Our team consisted of nine climbers and three guides.

 On the first day, we covered 15km to Pampa de Lenas, where we pitched our tents and had a nice meal.